liviutodoran/baylon-full-stack/README.md

-# babylon-stack
+# babylon-full-stack
-This is a full stack development
+This is a full stack development to improve my knowledge in the following technologies

+Docker
+Mongo Db
+MySql
+GoLang
+GraphQl
+React
+React-Native